 There’s just something about Catalina’s waters that seems to agree with California’s familiar cast of fish, making it the best year-round fishery in the region.
 So whether it’s an inshore fight or an offshore battle you’re after, we’ll tell you what you can catch, where, and how in this guide to Catalina Island fishing.

-Top Catches on Catalina Island
+Best Fish to Catch on Catalina Island

 The key difference between the fish you can catch around Catalina versus anywhere else on Southern California’s coast is size.
 Catalina fish are absolutely massive!
 As a result, you’ll find more trophies here than anywhere else.
 We couldn’t mention them all, but here are a few of Catalina’s top inshore and offshore catches.